tc39/notes/es9/2018-05/may-22.md

 MF: Added support for Async functions and Async generators.
 Added HasSourceTextAvailable host-defined abstraction.
 Committee reviewed.
 Agreed by Dominic how it affects Function.censorship.
 Allow for anonymous, well-known intrinsics (the spec supports omitting the name now).
 Biggest change is to allow PropertyName.
 Going in more detail: HasSourceTextAvailable should always complete normally (return true/false) and the source text is preserved.

-MM: “must return a consistent result” so everytime you ask a question it always gives the same answer?
+MM: "must return a consistent result" so everytime you ask a question it always gives the same answer?

 MF: Yes.

 MF: PropertyName in NativeFunction name position is the biggest thing in the proposal: in SpiderMonkey, the implementation generated a .get, which we decided to allow the first but not the second.
 It would confuse the user to see something they couldn't type.
 So computed property naming, OK, get/set before the name isn't.

 KG: This is only something allowed for implementers.
 So even though it allows arbitrary expressions in that position, just don't put dumb things there and that isn't a problem.

 MM: Does the propertyname ever show up in the function name in a code block?

 MF: Yes, from the first token to the last token.
 This is actually why I think the second form is not acceptable.
 I have reviews from Jordan and Bradley in the editors group.
 And Brian.
 Only objection: Firefox has not updated.
 Proposal has caused engines to make changes of similar sort.

 WH: I reviewed.
 A concern is how this interacts with decorators.
 We can discuss that in the decorators topic.

 MM: When you toString, the printed form, if evaluated, in a similar lexical scope, either the eval throws or creates a function whose call behaviour is the same as the original to the extent that the lexical scope and evaluation is similar.

 MF: Yes but if it's [native code] then no.

 MF: The sourcetext is produced from first token to last token, you can see the points are clearly defined.
-MM: If Waldemar is says he's confident a string that results from a precise expression…
+MM: If Waldemar is says he's confident a string that results from a precise expression...

 MF: So you need more time to review the proposal?